nstrappazzonc/CH552/README.md

 The pinout we are showing is basic, just to give you an idea.
 There are more functionalities available on the ports.
 Please refer to the [datasheet](https://github.com/nstrappazzonc/CH552/blob/main/doc/CH552.pdf?raw=true) for more detailed information.

-**IMPORTANT:**
+> [!IMPORTANT]

-1. The internal 24MHz clock is not precise but in the most cases is good, you can adjust it by software using a logic analyze, otherwise you will have to use an external one.
+> 1. The internal 24MHz clock is not precise but in the most cases is good, you can adjust it by software using a logic analyze, otherwise you will have to use an external one.
-2. It’s worth noting that there is a limitation with the ROM or Code Flash, as it uses an iFlash™ process, which can be programmed approximately 10,000 times before the Flash memory may begin to degrade or fail.
-However, this value can vary slightly depending on factors such as operating temperature and proper handling of write cycles.
+> 2. It’s worth noting that there is a limitation with the ROM or Code Flash, as it uses an iFlash™ process, which can be programmed approximately 10,000 times before the Flash memory may begin to degrade or fail.
+However, this value can vary > slightly depending on factors such as operating temperature and proper handling of write cycles.
 In any case, it is enough.

 ## Minimum Schematic